tanitall/beta/README.md

 ## License

-   Morpheus is a blockchain asset manager for NEO and other cryptocurrencies.
-  Copyright (C) 2017 Blockchain Services Limited (Trinidad and Tobago).

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or